 Utility, pack string and harness goat classes are open to does or wethers of any breed or size of goat.
 Pack string goats can wear a pack, but not required.
-The trail course will be part of this class.
+Trail course is part of this class.

 Points allowed 70 50 30